MaximeEme/Bellabeat_Case_Study/README.md

 1.  **Bellabeat**

-Bellabeat is a high-tech company that manufactures health-focused smart product since 2013 and has known a rapdid growth and quickly positioned itself as a tech-driven wellness company for women.
+Bellabeat is a high-tech company that manufactures health-focused smart product since 2013 and has known a rapid growth and quickly positioned itself as a tech-driven wellness company for women.

 2. **Business task**